matttang27/IBPaperDownloader-Broken-/readme.md

                 ...

+5. Enjoy all the INFO:root logs and feel like a hacker

-5. Enjoy dying in IB
+6. Die in IB

 If this program doesn't work for you, it worked for me so suck it :P